marina601/easy-cocktail-recipes/TESTING.md

 ## User stories testing

 ### Note:
-Going through the use stories I have realized the user journey throughout the site is not clearly marked out.
-Therefore, I have added call to action buttons on every page providing a user with a clear direction what the next step should be.
+Going through the user stories I have realized the user journey throughout the site is not marked out.
+Therefore, I have added a call to action button on every page providing a user with a clear direction on what the next step should be.
 The website has a natural flow now taking the user from the HOME page > RECIPE page > ABOUT page > CONTACT page.

 The user can choose two options navigating the website either by following call to action buttons or by choosing their desired